^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Epileptal belongs to a subgroup of medicines that are used to treat epilepsy.
-Its active ingredient is the substance lamotrigine.
+Epileptal is a subgroup of medications used for epilepsy therapy.
+Its active ingredient is lamotrigine.

-The lamotrigine component has a pronounced anticonvulsant effect.
-It can be used not only as a means of monotherapy, but also in combination treatment with other anticonvulsants.
-The drug blocks the excessive release of neurotransmitters, mainly glutamic acid, which is a key element in the development of epileptic seizures.
-[1]
+The component lamotrigine has a pronounced anticonvulsant effect.
+It can be used not only as a monotherapy, but also in combination with other anticonvulsants.
+The drug blocks excessive release of neurotransmitters, mainly glutamic acid, which is a key element in the development of epileptic seizures. [ 1 ]

 Indications Epileptal

-It is used for therapy in such cases:
+It is used for therapy in the following cases:

-• adjunctive treatment of epilepsy - for example, tonic-clonic, generalized or partial seizures, but also seizures caused by SLH;
+• additional treatment of epilepsy - for example, tonic-clonic, generalized or partial seizures, as well as seizures caused by LGS;

-• monotherapy for typical forms of minor epileptic seizures;
+• monotherapy for typical forms of minor epilepsy;

-In addition, it is prescribed to prevent the development of emotional disorders (mania, depression, hypomania, mixed conditions) in people with bipolar disorders.
+In addition, it is prescribed to prevent the development of emotional disorders (mania, depression, hypomania, mixed states) in people with bipolar disorders.

 Release form